 Instashowing promises to help agents book more appointments, and thereby have happier clients.
 William Schoeffler founded the company in 2018, and he decided to market directly to agents and brokerages because ShowingTime — which he described as “the 800-pound gorilla” in the space — was already dominating the landscape when it came to direct MLS relationships.

-Schoeffler provided a live demo of his platform to Inman, during which he showed how agents can quickly book appointments.
+Schoeffler provided a live demo of his platform to Inman last year, during which he showed how agents can quickly book appointments.
 The platform’s interface displays basic information about a property, including a photo, alongside a calendar.
 Agents can choose time slots, appointment durations and enter private remarks, among various other features.

 The platform can be accessed via desktop or on a phone and will integrate with MLS technology as well.